-Interview about the issue of slavery, race and freedom on the MO/KS border
+Video: Interview on the issue of slavery, race, and freedom on the MO/KS border

 Escaping slaves quickly began to view Kansas as a safe haven, and word spread that if they could reach Lawrence, they would be assured of help.
 Many former slaves stopped first in Quindaro, an abolitionist settlement just across the Missouri River from Parkville.
 From Quindaro, fugitives continued on to Lawrence, then to Topeka, and after that headed north along The Lane Trail.